Online Food Service Management Degree Program Overviews

 A bachelor's degree in food service management is often available in an entirely online format.
 Bachelor's degree majors exist in culinary management, culinary arts and food service management.
 Some degree programs are formatted as degree-completion programs intended for students that already hold an associate degree in culinary arts or a similar area.

 The bachelor's degree in food service management can be completed in four years, though completion programs usually only require an additional two years after earning an associate degree.
 Though most coursework can be done online, some schools require a few select classes that necessitate a brief campus residency.
 Field experience is also required and can usually be achieved at a student's current job or through an internship program.
 The online portions of the coursework afford students scheduling freedom and usually only require a computer with Internet access.

 Common Bachelor's-Level Food Service Management Courses

 A bachelor's degree in food service management provides ample knowledge and experience to find employment as a supervisor or a food service manager.
-While these positions could be filled by promoting lower-level employees with food service experience, a bachelor's degree could result in quicker advancement opportunities to managerial positions.
-The BLS reported that as of May 2012, 189,510 food service managers worked in various establishments, such as full-service restaurants, schools and recreational facilities.
-These managers were reported to earn an average yearly salary of $52,580, per the BLS.
+While promoting lower-level employees with food service experience could fill these positions, a bachelor's degree could result in quicker advancement opportunities to managerial positions.
+The BLS reported that as of May 2014, 198,610 food service managers worked in various establishments, such as full-service restaurants, schools and recreational facilities.
+These managers were reported to earn an average yearly salary of $53,500 per the BLS.